Indications for ANORO ELLIPTA:

 1 inhalation once daily.

-Severe hypersensitivity to milk proteins.
+Severe allergy to milk proteins.
 Use of LABA without inhaled corticosteroid (ICS) in asthma.

 Anticholinergic + long-acting beta-2 agonist (LABA).